Hiro427/creader/README.md

 Currently Manga can only be read after being downloaded.

 I am working on "Live Reading", I'm just a bit burnt out with this project at the moment.
-ButI'll get on it as soon as possible.
+But I'll get on it as soon as possible.

-Keymaps situation is far from perfect but

 ### Features
 - Downloading All or Selected Manga